-That this duo have yet to find a contract with a major record label strikes me as a fact worthy of inclusion in Ripley’s Believe It or Not.
-A top-prize winner in the 1974 American Song Festival, Tom Russell is an evocative singer and guitarist who writes lyrically fresh, melodically inventive tunes.
-And Patricia Hardin, a fine, classically trained pianist, fully shares her partner’s vocal and compositional gifts.
+That Tom Russell and Patricia Hardin have yet to find a contract with a major record label strikes me as a fact worthy of inclusion in Ripley’s Believe It or Not.
+A top-prize winner in the 1974 American Song Festival, Russell is an evocative singer and guitarist who writes lyrically fresh, melodically inventive tunes.
+And Hardin, a fine, classically trained pianist, fully shares her partner’s vocal and compositional gifts.

 Because the material exhibits such consistent quality, it would probably be misleading to label certain cuts as highlights.
 But Hardin’s affecting “Look at Us Now,” in which an old woman reflects on a rich life with her mate, constitutes a personal favorite.
 “Alkalai,” a Russell vignette, offers an equally touching portrait of a hobo who faces death in the desert.
 And his “Beneath Canyon Walls,” which seems redolent of Tom Pacheco’s “Jesse Tucker,” brilliantly describes a retired boatman’s final reunion with his beloved Colorado River.